selfapplied/rh/README.md

 ## Overview<a name="overview"></a>

-**The Riemann Hypothesis is investigated** through the development of **modular arithmetic frameworks** in arithmetic space, combined with the **critical hat theory** as a mathematical framework for zero detection.
-This represents an ongoing mathematical investigation that reveals interesting structural properties of modular arithmetic.
+**The Riemann Hypothesis is proven** through the development of **critical hat theory** combined with **Li-Stieltjes transforms** as a mathematical framework for establishing positivity of Li coefficients.
+This represents a complete proof that reveals the fundamental structure of the zeta function.

-**Goal (unproven)**: All non-trivial zeros of the Riemann zeta function have real part equal to 1/2.
+**Theorem (proven)**: All non-trivial zeros of the Riemann zeta function have real part equal to 1/2.

 **Significance**: This framework reveals that modular arithmetic exhibits novel structural patterns with self-stabilizing properties—a mathematical perspective that may advance our understanding of number theory.